thorve/OpenTicket/DesignDoc/RMA.md

 ## Features

 RMA case is raised by the consumer to request the replacement of the defective parts.
 It consists of the following subflows:

-1. Consumer starts to request the RMA from the Publisher, and wait for the review/approval from the publisher
+1. Consumer starts to request the RMA from Publisher
+1. Consumer waits for the review from the Publisher
+1. Consumer responds any pending review request from the Publisher till RMA is approved
+1. Publisher approves the RMA request
+1. Consumer waits for RMA shipment update from the Publisher
 1. Publisher ships the replacement, and notify the consumer about the shipment status of the replacement
+1. Consumer triggers internal processes to receive shipped RMA part.
+1. Consumer completes the RMA work with internal processes.
 1. Consumer request techincial dispatch/schedule if needed
 1. Consumer ships the defective part for failure analysis, and notify the consumer about the shipment status of the defective parts
 1. Publisher notifies the failure analysis report to consumer

 ## Out of scope

 We would not be discussing the replacement/maintainance details, and any internal support tickets related to the maintainance